dotherightthing/markdown-it-gallery-section/README.md

-# markdown-it-vuepress-gallery
+# markdown-it-gallery

-A [markdown-it](https://github.com/markdown-it/markdown-it) plugin for wrapping a sequence of images with a custom Vue component.
-For use with Vuepress.
+A [markdown-it](https://github.com/markdown-it/markdown-it) plugin for wrapping a sequence of images with a tag or custom Vue component (for use with Vuepress).

 I find this preferable to using a Vue component directly in the Vuepress markdown file.
 Images are core content and should be visible when editing content in a pluggable IDE without requiring Vuepress for compilation.